 Preceptors are an integral part of nursing education at IUPUC.
-Preceptors are teachers, mentors, and advocates for student nurses—they help students build skill, competence, critical thinking ability, and personal confidence.
+As teachers, mentors, and advocates for student nurses, they help students build skill, competence, critical thinking ability, and personal confidence.

-In addition, participating in a preceptorship may help you meet clinical ladder and career advancement requirements in your workplace.
+In addition, participating in a preceptorship may help the preceptor meet clinical ladder and career advancement requirements in their workplace.

 If you are interested in serving as an IUPUC nursing preceptor, we want to talk with you.
 To be considered for a preceptorship, you must: